Ron89/thesaurus_query.vim/README.md

 ## What's new

-Backend `thesaurus_query.com` is now driven by Manwholikespie's [thesaurus](https://github.com/Manwholikespie/thesaurus), and it is now, once again, one of the default backends.
+Backend `thesaurus_com` is now driven by Manwholikespie's [thesaurus](https://github.com/Manwholikespie/thesaurus), and it is now, once again, one of the default backends.
 Users who have not installed Python package `thesaurus` in their system is now prompted to install it in order to use the